-September 2020 Information regarding school meals and packed lunches
+September 2020 information regarding school meals and packed lunches

 In April 2020 we stopped using Manchester Fayre to provide our school lunches and instead employ our own staff to do so.